ab2pentest/phpserverlogger/README.md

 Disclaimer
 ---
-`phpserverlogger` is developed with the intension of using this tool only for educational purpose.
+`PHP Server Logger` is developed with the intension of using this tool only for educational purpose.

 # What the logger is doing ?